macOS Mojave (10.14) and later – Full Disk Access

 - Enable the tickbox against both BDLDaemon and Managed Antivirus

 The notification bar for Managed Antivirus also indicates when Full disk access required.

-In Mac Agent 3.4.0 and later, when you enroll a device in Device Management for Apple, it reduces notifications from our software to end users and ensures all our installed applications have the required permissions.
-For example, when a device is enrolled in Device Management for Apple, Accessiblity and Full Disk Access permissions are enabled.
+For Mac Agent 3.4.0 and later, when a device is enrolled in Device Management for Apple, end user notifications from our software are reduced and all our installed applications have the required permissions.
+For example, a device enrolled in Device Management for Apple has Accessibility and Full Disk Access permissions enabled.